The Secret of the New Keap CRM is Out!

 The veteran champions of Infusionsoft who have made significant revenue from selling Infusionsoft applications and servicing Infusionsoft clients we’ll likely stay on board…for a while at least.
 A divorce now would be expensive, and perhaps, even premature.
 And not renewing their ICP status would cause ICP’s to lose commissions on commissionable sales, so that wouldn’t make financial sense either.
 Right now, their core base of loyalists will stay on course whether they agreed with the direction or not.

 Still, to be absolutely clear, many partners are expressing authentic enthusiasm about the changes and continue to be wholeheartedly “champions” for the company.
 A testament to their ability to create a loyal base in the first place.

 What is the Meaning of Keap?

 The Meaning of Keap is best displayed in their new commercial (view on Keap.com).
 It’s both inspiring and bold.
 And so it is: at 17 years of age, Infusionsoft rebrands to Keap CRM.
-It takes courage, self discipline and a willingness to change in the face of its growing competitors and every changing tech landscape.
-And perhaps this proves, that Infusionsoft still feels it can be one of the legacy companies that goes from “Good to Great”.
+It takes courage, self-discipline and a willingness to change in the face of its growing competitors and ever-changing tech landscape.
+And perhaps this proves, that Infusionsoft still feels it can be one of the legacy companies that go from “Good to Great”.
 And maybe, the IPO is on the horizon.

 Leaders know they will lose some remoras in the process of a big change.
 With that said, Keap CRM has a big Ocean to swim in.
 There will always be new remoras.
 Keap has big plans to change the lives of millions of small businesses around the world…and if they can reach them, this pivot will be documented in the business book of EPIC transformations.